Leo-Thomas/Transfer-Learning-MoViNet-UCF101/README.md

 This project was developed by Mike Bermeo, Jean Camacho, and Leo Ramos students at [Yachay Tech University](https://www.yachaytech.edu.ec/en/).

+### APK

+You can download and install the [apk](code/app/build/outputs/apk/debug/video_clasification_ucf101.apk) to test our models in your movile phones.

 <p align="right">(<a href="#top">back to top</a>)</p>